Gain access to personalized product screening, the best pricing, rewards, and more!

 Advantages of Snap Traps

-• Death of rat or mouse can be very rapid.
+- Death of a rat or mouse can be very rapid.

-• Traps like the Solutions Easy Set Rat Trap and Solutions Easy Set Mouse Trap can be reused, providing an economic value.
+- Traps like the Solutions Easy Set Rat Trap and Solutions Easy Set Mouse Trap can be reused, providing economic value.

-• Quick and easy removal of rats and mice.
-Snap traps eliminate the possibility of a rodent perishing in out of reach areas like the walls.
+- Rats and mice can be removed quickly and easily.
+Snap traps eliminate the possibility of a rodent perishing in out-of-reach areas like the walls.

-• No chemical usage allowing a safer form of rodent control within indoor and outdoor areas.
+- No chemical usage allows a safer form of rodent control within indoor and outdoor areas.

 Disadvantages of Snap Traps

-• Must be placed in out-of-reach areas of children and pets to avoid injury.
-However, snap traps like the Easy Set Rat Trap can be placed in a tamper-proof bait station in outdoor areas to control rodents and protection your children and pets while they are exploring.
+- They must be placed in out-of-reach areas for children and pets to avoid injury.
+However, snap traps like the Easy Set Rat Trap can be placed in a tamper-proof bait station in outdoor areas to control rodents and protect your children and pets while they are exploring.

-• Have to check the snap trap on a daily basis to rebait or reset each time a rodent is caught.
-Otherwise, you risk rodents becoming wary of the trap when they smell or observe a deceased pest.
+- You must check the snap trap daily to rebait or reset it each time a rodent is caught.
+Otherwise, rodents may become wary of the trap when they smell or observe a deceased pest.

-• Can only catch 1 rat or mice at a time.
-For this reason, you will need to spread multiple snap traps around the infested area to completely control large infestations.
-You will also need to keep in mind that rodents will have multiple exits and entrances to their nests so it would be best to use multiple snap traps.
+- You can only catch 1 rat or mouse at a time.
+For this reason, you will need to spread multiple snap traps around the infested area to control large infestations completely.
+You will also need to remember that rodents will have multiple exits and entrances to their nests, so it would be best to use multiple snap traps.

 Advantages of Live Capture Traps

-• Rat or mice is caught without harm and kept alive inside the trap until it is ready to be released.
+- A rat or mouse is caught without harm and kept alive inside the trap until it is ready to be released.

-• Easy to transport as most live capture traps such as the Multi-Catch Humane Mouse Trap are easy to carry and come ready to be used.
-This way the trap can be implemented quickly and transported safely with the rodent after capture.
+- Easy to transport: Most live capture traps, such as the Multi-Catch Humane Mouse Trap, are easy to carry and come ready to be used.
+This allows the trap to be implemented quickly and transported safely with the rodent after capture.

-• No chemical usage and has enough space for the rodent to move around until you release it.
+- There is no chemical usage, and it has enough space for the rodent to move around until you release it.

 Disadvantages of Live Capture Traps

-• Once a rodent is caught in the humane trap it becomes your responsibility to deal with the live pest.
+- Once a rodent is caught in the humane trap, dealing with the live pest becomes your responsibility.

-• Unlike snap traps, multiple-catch rodent traps are not useful against rats.
+- Unlike snap traps, multiple-catch rodent traps are not helpful against rats.
 Not many live capture traps are designed for rats, but more for mice.
-Rats are large pests so holding large amounts of them can be difficult.
-Unlike mice who are small in size and more curious in nature, whereas rats are more cautious and will avoid a trap all together.
+Rats are large pests, so holding large amounts of them can be difficult.
+Unlike mice, which are small in size and more curious in nature, rats are more cautious and will avoid a trap altogether.

-• While most live capture traps can hold between 15 to 30 mice, they are not suitable for large rat or mice infestations.
-They are, however, ideal for small rodent infestations or in monitoring practices.
+- While most live capture traps can hold 15 to 30 mice, they are not suitable for large rat or mouse infestations.
+They are, however, ideal for small rodent infestations or monitoring practices.

 How to Use Snap Traps or Live Traps for Rodents

-Since rodents are very cautious in nature, you will need to wear the proper personal protective equipment (PPE) such as gloves to mask your scent from the pest.
+Since rodents are very cautious, you will need to wear the proper personal protective equipment (PPE), such as gloves, to mask your scent from the pest.

-Remember that a snap trap like the Solutions Easy Set Rat Trap or Solutions Easy Set Mouse Trap will eliminate the rodent, but a live capture trap like the Multi-Catch Humane Mouse Trap contains the mice without harm until it is ready to be released.
-However, if rodents are left in the live capture trap for long periods of time then they can perish.
+Remember that a snap trap like the Solutions Easy Set Rat Trap or Solutions Easy Set Mouse Trap will eliminate the rodent, but a live capture trap like the Multi-Catch Humane Mouse Trap contains the mice without harm until they are ready to be released.
+However, if rodents are left in the live capture trap for long periods of time, they can perish.

 Step 1: Bait the Trap

-We recommend using baits such as peanut butter, because it is easy to apply, cannot easily be removed from the trap, and has a strong scent to attract mice and rats.
-For either traps being used, apply the peanut butter with a utensil like a spoon or a knife to avoid leaving any trace of your scent.
+We recommend using baits such as peanut butter because they are easy to apply, cannot easily be removed from the trap, and have a strong scent that attracts mice and rats.
+For either trap, apply the peanut butter with a utensil, like a spoon or a knife, to avoid leaving any trace of your scent.

-Smear the peanut butter on the trap platform or trigger plate of the snap trap, or in this case the reservoir of the Solutions Easy Set Trap.
-Avoid placing a glob of bait as this will be too easy for the rodent to get without springing the snap trap.
+Smear the peanut butter on the trap platform or trigger plate of the snap trap, or in this case, the Solutions Easy Set Trap reservoir.
+Avoid placing a glob of bait, as this will be too easy for the rodent to get without springing the snap trap.

 In live capture traps, place the bait as labeled per the product label instructions.
-For the Multi-Catch Humane Mouse Traps, you will need to place the bait within the trap near the end of the tunnel and in front of the vent openings.
-This will ensure that mice will smell the scent of the bait thus making it more likely for them to enter the trap.
+For the multi-catch humane mouse traps, you will need to place the bait within the trap near the end of the tunnel and in front of the vent openings.
+This will ensure that mice smell the scent of the bait, thus making it more likely for them to enter the trap.

-To increase the success of your snap-trap, its recommended to set the un-set, baited trap in the rodents common pathway of travel for at least 2 days in the same spot.
-Rodents are cautious pests and will avoid the trap for some time, but with a fresh supply of bait on a daily basis they will be more likely to approach it.
-After the 3rd day, the snap trap can be set.
+To increase the success of your snap trap, it's recommended to set the un-set, baited trap in the rodents' common pathway of travel for at least two days in the same spot.
+Rodents are cautious pests and will avoid the trap for some time, but with a fresh supply of bait on a daily basis, they will be more likely to approach it.
+After the third day, the snap trap can be set.

 Step 2: Place the Trap

-When you are ready to use the Solutions Easy Rat Trap, you will pull the upright bar slowly until it is locked in place.
-Indoors, place the Solutions Easy Set Trap 10 to 15 feet apart with the reservoir or baited end of the trap towards the wall.
+When ready to use the Solutions Easy Rat Trap, you will pull the upright bar slowly until it is locked in place.
+Indoors, place the Solutions Easy Set Trap 10 to 15 feet apart, with the reservoir or baited end towards the wall.

-To set a multiple-catch mouse trap like the Multi-Catch Humane Mouse Trap, open the lid to the trap and set the bait as mentioned previously.
-Once done, close the lid to the Multi-Catch Humane Mouse Trap and place it in places where you have seen mice activity.
-Set the Multi-Catch Humane Mouse Trap flat against a wall or fence line with the entry tunnels closer to the structure to ensure it is directly in the mice travel pathway.
+To set a multiple-catch mouse trap like the Multi-Catch Humane Mouse Trap, open the trap's lid and set the bait as mentioned previously.
+Once done, close the trap's lid and place it in places where you have seen mouse activity.
+Set the Trap flat against a wall or fence line, with the entry tunnels closer to the structure, to ensure it is directly in the mice's travel pathway.

-On a daily basis, check both of these traps and re-bait until rodent activity is no longer witnessed.
+Check both of these traps daily and re-bait until rodent activity is no longer witnessed.
 Properly dispose of the deceased pest for the snap traps.

-Once you caught a mouse in your live capture trap, release them as soon as possible.
-Its recommended to release the mice 2 or more miles away from your property.
-You may also want to contact your local animal control to make sure you are properly relocating the mice.
+Once you catch a mouse in your live capture trap, release it as soon as possible.
+It's recommended that you release the mice 2 or more miles away from your property.
+You may also want to contact your local animal control to ensure you properly relocate the mice.

 Key Takeaways